Smoking and Bladder Cancer Risk

 • Lower risk of recurrence of bladder and other cancers

 • And there are also social benefits.
 Your friends and family do not get exposed to your secondhand smoke.
 You gain more control of your life and health.
 You set a better example for your kids and grandkids.
 You can save more than $2,000 per year (the estimated cost of smoking one pack per day).
 Make a list of your reasons for quitting.
 Carry the list with you and review it often.
 No one approach to quitting works for everyone.
 The key is, to be honest about your needs.
-Talk to your health care provider or pharmacist to learn more about your options.
+Talk to your healthcare provider or pharmacist to learn more about your options.

-Printable copy of BCAN’s smoking cessation materials
+Download a printable copy of BCAN’s smoking cessation materials.